Shudhanshu/.md/README.md

 *msgctl()-
 It helps to perform the control operation on a message queue.

+## **Message Broker RabbitMQ**

+RabbitMQ is one of the most widely used message brokers, it acts as the message broker, “the mailman”, a microservice architecture needs.
+RabbitMQ consists of:
+1. producer — the client that creates a message
+2. consumer — receives a message
+3. queue — stores messages
+3. exchange — enables to route messages and send them to queues

 ## **Popular Software for Messaging Queues-**

 1.MuleSoft Anypoint Platform